openrobotics/osra-policies-and-procedures/ros_project_working_group_charter_rosgraph.md

 The Working Group shall, upon completion of its tasks and as appropriate while performing them, provide to the ROS PMC the following.

-1. Bugfixes, usability improvements, features, and new tools around the WG target themes.
+1. Bug fixes, usability improvements, features, and new tools around the WG themes.

 ### Completion date